-Among the most interesting tributes, and one of the least known ones, is one that occurs almost right away when you step into the queue.
+Among the most interesting tributes, one of the least known ones occurs almost immediately when you step into the queue.
 Just around the first bend, look to the wall on the right to find two plates (the photo here digitally adds a portion missing from the top, in the box on the right side).

-The top plate spells out R2 and C3PO in backward order, as well as JK 0966, a somewhat surprising tribute to James Kirk, the main character of Star Trek, which debuted in 09/1966.
+The top plate spells out R2 and C3PO in backward order and JK 0966, a somewhat surprising tribute to James Kirk, the main character of Star Trek, which debuted in 09/1966.
 The Trek reference is accompanied by a second one on the other plate, in the form of NCC1701 (numbers also in alternating order), the vehicle identification number for the U.S.S.
 Enterprise.
 To round out the Star Trek / Star Wars mishmash here, the bounty hunter IG88 also gets a nod.

 On the big digital sign, watch for 1138 to defy logic and appear as a flight number twice (once for Coruscant, once for Chandrila).
 It pays tribute to THX1138, George Lucas’s first movie.

-Other signs in the area honor Imagineer Tony (William) Baxter and the Los Angeles area code, 213 (the sign says, with altered order, “213 baby”).
+Other signs in the area honor Imagineer Tony (William) Baxter and the Los Angeles area code 213 (the sign says, with altered order, “213 babies”).

 The Starspeeder is flight 1401, a common number in the parks since this is the street address of Walt Disney Imagineering in Glendale, CA.